-These Are The 10 Most Liberal Cities In Colorado For 2019
+The 10 Most Liberal Cities In Colorado For 2026

-In order to do so, we turned our sites on measuring how each city in Colorado with populations greater than 5,000 voted and contributed to political campaigns in the past several years.
-The cities with the highest percentage of voters who voted Democrat and gave the most to liberals where named the most liberal cities in the state.
+To do so, we analyzed how the people in each city in Colorado with a population greater than 5,000 voted during the last presidential election.
+The cities with the highest percentage of voters who voted Democrat were named the most liberal cities in the state.

 If you’re wondering, Craig is the most conservative city in Colorado of all those we measured.

-And to be clear, we didn’t form this list based on our own biases — we relied on the cold hard data.
+And to be clear, we didn’t form this list based on our biases — we relied on the cold hard data.
 For more on how we ran the numbers, keep on reading.
-Then we’ll take a closer look at each of our top 10 most liberal cities in Colorado.
+Then, we’ll take a closer look at each of our top 10 most liberal cities in Colorado.

-And if you already knew these places were liberal, check out some more reading about Colorado and the most lberal places in the country:
+And if you already knew these places were liberal, check out some more reading about Colorado and the most liberal places in the country:

-The 10 Most liberal Places In Colorado For 2019
+The 10 Most Liberal Places In Colorado For 2026

 Denver, CO